WHAT DO THEY EXPECT?

 Previous: Partner Abuse

-Abuse PATTERNS: the following come from several Child Abuse sites.
-These styles are mainly perpetrated by immediate family, but also apply to other caretakers, teachers & peers.
+Abuse PATTERNS: the following categories come from several Child Abuse sites.
+These 13 categories are mainly perpetrated by immediate family, but can also come from other caretakers, teachers & peers.

-❖ E.A. is a type of brainwashing which leaves deeper & longer-lasting scars than physical ones, eventually showing up as problems on all 4 PMES levels.
-Includes:
+❖ E.A. is a type of brainwashing which leaves deeper & longer-lasting scars than physical ones, eventually showing up as problems in all 4 PMES levels.
+E.A. includes:

 • excessive teasing of infant or child, ridicule youth in public

-• telling a child it’s adopted (when it’s a lie) to make them feel unwanted
+• telling a child it’s adopted (when it’s a lie) as a punishment

 • threaten to give them away or send them to an orphanage

-Belittling – one of the most common forms, is when the caregiver acts as a extremely distorted mirror – so the child sees themselves as described:
+Belittling – one of the most common forms, when the caregiver acts as a extremely distorted mirror – so the child sees themselves described as : lazy, selfish, unlovable, worthless….